-- Supporting the deployment of new innovations, with ambitious initiatives such as the PREBAT scheme (life-size experiments) and the Future Investment programme. - Rolling out a new asbestos treatment strategy currently an obstacle to energy renovations
+- appreciate the gap between theoretical and observed consumption - Supporting the deployment of new innovations, with ambitious initiatives such as the PREBAT scheme (life-size experiments) and the Future Investment programme. - Rolling out a new asbestos treatment strategy currently an obstacle to energy renovations and a new plan on the digital transition for the construction sector.